junxit/us-congress-bills-111/metadata.md

 - 2010-06-23 — Mr. Rahall moved to suspend the rules and pass the bill, as amended.
 - 2010-06-23 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 420 - 1, 2 Present (Roll no. 382). (text: CR H4721)
 - 2010-06-23 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 420 - 1, 2 Present (Roll no. 382).(text: CR H4721)
+- 2010-06-24 — Received in the Senate.
+Read the first time.
+Placed on Senate Legislative Calendar under Read the First Time.
+- 2010-06-25 — Read the second time.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 442.